lambda-toolshed/papillon/README.md

 * Sync chain and sync interceptors: the baseline.
 Appropriate for computation-focused chains or situations where the chain execution context has been managed by the developer prior to invocation.
 * Sync chain and async interceptors: useful for testing async interceptors and for reusing (possibly) async interceptors transparently in sync chains.
 * Async chain and sync interceptors: useful for reusing sync interceptors transparently in async chains.
-* Async chain and async interceptors: essentials for single-threaded environments like ClojureScript where otherwise blocking operations must yield to the event loop.
+* Async chain and async interceptors: essential for single-threaded environments like ClojureScript where otherwise blocking operations must yield to the event loop.

 By using a callback, papillon does not impose an async solution on developers.
 It works equally well with promises (in Clojure or ClojureScript), core.async channels (in Clojure and ClojureScript), futures, etc.